buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_2_Setup_Flow_Environment.md

 ![](https://hackmd.io/_uploads/SyllhDjdFc.png)

-This will start the terminal in it's own window and will attach it to the extension.
+This will start the terminal in its own window and will attach it to the extension.
 ![](https://hackmd.io/_uploads/S15uOodYc.png)

 Let's deploy a contract on this local blockchain.
 Create a new terminal window and run this: